dovu93/Intro-to-FinTech/README.md

 * What have been the major trends and innovations of this domain over the last 5-10 years?

-  * Alternative lending - with the addition of technology, we are capable of lending or borrowing from other cusomers and not restricted to banks.
-Money Trasnfer - with the introduction of Zelle and CashApp, we're able to transfer money from one individual to another without writing a check and handing it over.
+  * Alternative lending - with the addition of technology, we are capable of lending or borrowing from other consumers and not restricted to banks.
+Money Transfer - with the introduction of Zelle and CashApp, we're able to transfer money from one individual to another without writing a check and handing it over.
 Mobile Applications - With mobile applications from a bank, we're essentially able to do everything at a brick and mortar location in the comfort of our own home. (v)

 * What are the other major companies in this domain?